Introduction

 - It may be appropriate for an expert in the area of research that is complicated to be asked to explain the nature of the study to the jury (for example, the development of vaccines, cloning, DNA testing) that may be purely educational and not relate to the clinical care provided by the defendant.

-Unbiased and complete testimony: physicians serving as experts in medical negligence actions should take all necessary steps to provide a thorough, fair, objective, and impartial review of medical facts.
+Unbiased and complete testimony: Clinicians serving as experts in medical negligence actions should take all necessary steps to provide a thorough, fair, objective, and impartial review of medical facts.
 To meet that obligation, physicians agreeing to testify as experts in medical negligence cases should conduct themselves as follows:

 - Regardless of the source of the request for testimony (plaintiff or defendant physician), expert witnesses should lend their knowledge, experience, and best judgment to all relevant facts of the case.